Fighting decoherence in a continuous two-qubit odd or even parity measurement with a closed-loop setup: Nonresonant light-atom coupling

 The figure shows that it is possible in the odd subspace to reduce both the rate of spontaneous emission events and the rate of decoherence due to other light field losses relative to the rate of gain of information due to the measurement by choosing a nonzero value of $r_3$, but only if $D/C$ is sufficiently close to plus or minus one, which corresponds to the situation of constructive interference in the loop for the even subspace.
 Note that $\nu_{\textrm{odd},q}^{\textrm{(SE)}}$ and $\nu_{\textrm{odd}}^{\textrm{(L)}}$ depend on $r_3$ in the same way, and for a given value of $D/C\in [-\sqrt{3},-1/\sqrt{3}]\cup[1/\sqrt{3},\sqrt{3}]$ and $\eta_3=1$, the optimal choice of beam splitter reflectivity is given by

 Outside this interval, it is optimal to choose $r_3=0$.
 As far as light field losses in the loop are concerned, the smallest losses occur for $|D|/C=1$, and Fig.~\ref{non}(a) suggests that this is also a good choice to reduce the total number of spontaneous emission events (the optimal value of $|D|/C$ with respect to loss due to spontaneous emission varies from $\sqrt{2}$ for $\sqrt{\eta_3}r_3=0$ to $1$ for $\sqrt{\eta_3}r_3=1$).
 For $|D|/C\rightarrow1$, $r_{3,\textrm{opt}}\rightarrow1$, but since $\sqrt{\eta_3}PF_1^1F_2^1=+1$ for the even subspace, the results are only valid if $1-r_3\gg C^{-1}$.
 In fact, if $\eta_3<1$ or $C$ is not infinite, the curves go to infinity for $r_3\rightarrow1$.
 This happens because $t_m\rightarrow\infty$, which in turn is a consequence of the fact that it is only possible to couple light into the system for $r_3=1$ if there is perfect constructive interference within the loop and no loss, and the output field amplitude is hence $i\alpha$ for all states of the qubits if this is not the case.
 In conclusion, a reasonable strategy is to choose the light-atom detuning such that $|D|/C=1$, and then compute the optimal value of $r_3$ from the above expressions if the relative photon loss $1-\eta_3$ in the loop is large compared to $C^{-1}$.
 Otherwise one has to optimize $r_3$ under the constraint $|1+r_3F_1^1F_2^1\sqrt{\eta_3}|\gg C^{-1}$.
 For the even subspace, on the other hand, it is always optimal to choose $r_3=0$.
-Finally, we note that the total number of spontaneous emission events is of order $C^{-1}$, while the contribution to the exponent in \eqref{qual} from loss at the lower mirror in Fig.~\ref{setup} is of order $(1-\eta_3)$.
-The relative importance of the two effects is thus given by $C(1-\eta_3)$.
-The importance of additional photon losses in cavity 1 or 2 relative to spontaneous emission is likewise given by $C(1-\eta_q)$.